 - Additional water and ice

-1. Insert your Instant Pot’s wire rack, stackable egg rack, or steamer basket into the pot, pour in 1 cup of water, and place a dozen eggs on the rack.
+1. Insert your Instant Pot’s wire rack, stackable egg rack, or steamer basket into the pot, pour in 1 cup of water in the bottom of the pot, and place a dozen eggs in a single layer on the rack.

-2. Put the Instant Pot lid on top and turn the steam valve to the sealed position.
+2. Place the Instant Pot lid on top and turn the steam valve to the sealed position.
 Select MANUAL and set the timer for 6 minutes.

-3. When the timer is up, turn the valve to venting to quick release the pressure and allow the steam to escape.
+3. When the timer is up, turn the pressure release valve to venting to do a quick pressure release to allow the steam to escape.

 4. Carefully remove the eggs from the Instant Pot and immerse them in an ice water bath (a bowl of ice water).

-(To make an ice bath, simply place a couple of handfuls of ice cubes in a bowl and add cold water.)
+(To make a cold water bath, aka an ice bath, simply place a couple of handfuls of ice cubes in a large bowl and add cold water.)

 🤷🏻♀️ Hard Boiled Egg Questions